 The incorporation of outsourced employees into the workforce can be hugely beneficial if the right person is placed into the right job.
 The PEO guidelines should work synonymously with an organizations employment policy, so that the best people are chosen.
 This is an essential factor when selecting which PEO the business is going to utilize, as essentially they are representing your brand.

-Positive vs Negatives
+Positives vs Negatives

 There are numerous factors to consider before hiring and managing outsourced employees.
-Firstly, the contractual agreement with the provider, these are typically five to ten year contracts.
+Firstly, the contractual agreement with the provider; these are typically five to ten year contracts.
 Management should unanimously agree that the PEO is a good fit for them and that they will provide them with the most effective workforce.
 According to Startup Smart, “people need to realize even though they turn to outsourcing to meet a skill gap or demand, smart outsourcers know they’re hiring people rather than positions.”
 The right people need to be placed into the right positions, to optimize on the employee outsourcing.

 Although there are risks and some hidden costs, outsourcing can actually reduce unnecessary overheads.
 As the employees are used to working to tight deadlines, they are more likely to work unsocial hours to complete tasks, and are more flexible than contracted workers.